rhx/SwiftGtk/README.md

 ## Building

-Normally, you don't build this package directly, but you embed it into your own project (see 'Usage' below).
+Normally, you don't build this package directly, but you embed it into your own project (see 'Usage' above).
 However, you can build and test this module separately to ensure that everything works.
 Make sure you have all the prerequisites installed (see above).
 After that, you can simply clone this repository and build the command line executable (be patient, this will download all the required dependencies and take a while to compile) using

 	git clone https://github.com/rhx/SwiftGtk.git
 	cd SwiftGtk